ChrisH2727/Milestone-3/TEST.md

     - **Expected Outcome**

+        - The user accounts for both Fred Hoyle and Niels Bohr are approved

         - **niels.bohr@anyuniversity.com** is sucessfully logged in

         - The navigation bar displays the options assocaited with a user